 -

-Bulkier than many disposables, especially if you carry it in front pockets
+Bulkier than many disposables, especially in front pockets

 -

-Pulse mode can feel warm and rough if you chain-puff sweet flavors
+Pulse can feel warm and rough if you chain-puff sweet flavors

 -

-The draw range is versatile, but it doesn’t nail an ultra-tight, cigarette-like pull
+The draw range is versatile, but it does not deliver an ultra-tight, cigarette-style pull

 -